denten-books/plain-text/4-format.md

 "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].

 These capabilities operate somewhere between the visible content and stored information.
 More than passive conduits of meaning, electronic texts contain the rules for engagement between authors and their readers.
 Moreover, the embedded structures enforce an ontology.
 The Portable Document Format encodes, among other things, ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
 Whatever theoretical framework the reader holds about the process of interpretation must therefore meet the framework implicit in the text itself.
-The encounter happens not on the level of representation or ideology, but on the level of the physical, imperative, phatic level where formatting and control reside.
+The encounter happens not on the level of representation or ideology, but on the level of the physical, phatic, imperative, level of electronic communication where formatting and control reside.

 Think of it this way: even the familiar paragraph structure presents interesting complications.
 In claiming typographical space on a page the